On Stable and Unstable Behaviours of Certain Rotation Segments: Generic Diffeomorphisms

-This is a contradiction because $Q_\ast$ does not to belong to a periodic open disk, see Lemma~\ref{Saddle_Essential}.
-This final contradiction implies that $\widetilde \lambda_u$ does not intersect any stable branch of $\widetilde {Q}_\ast$. \end{proof}
+This is a contradiction because $Q_\ast$ does not to belong to a fixed open disk, see Lemma~\ref{Saddle_Essential}.
+So $\widetilde \lambda_u$ does not intersect any stable branch at $\widetilde {Q}_\ast$. \end{proof}

-\begin{Remark} The same conclusion is also true for the unstable branch and the stable branch of a saddle-like fixed point.
-The proof follows the same lines as above, with a difference that, when we apply Lemma~\ref{create_topological_horseshoe} in the arguments, we actually need the statement for saddle-like fixed points, as was commented in Remark~\ref{saddle_like_points_horseshoe}.
+\begin{Remark} The same conclusion is also true for the unstable and the stable branch at an index $0$ saddle-like fixed point.
+The proof follows the same lines as above, with a difference that, when we apply Lemma~\ref{create_topological_horseshoe} in the arguments, we actually need the statement for saddle-like fixed points, as was explained in Remark~\ref{saddle_like_points_horseshoe}.
 Note also, the conditions stated in Lemma~\ref{primeends} are such that in both cases it can be applied. \end{Remark}